With omicron, you need a mask that means business

 When to mask up

-As to when to mask, obviously you want to cover up when you're using public transit, including airports and airplanes, and when you're indoors in grocery stores or other public places, as with previous surges.
-Check if where you live has a lot of cases — most places do right now.
+As to when to wear a mask, obviously you want to cover up when you're using public transit, including airports and airplanes, and when you're indoors in grocery stores or other public places, as with previous surges.
+Check to see whether where you live has a lot of cases — most places do right now.

 Wachter says he's also covering up indoors with small groups of friends and family unless everyone is vaccinated and boosted.
 If they're not boosted, he says, "I consider them to be somewhere between vaccinated and unvaccinated, and I act appropriately if I'm going to be around them."
 That means he either has everyone mask up, or he has everyone take a rapid test to make sure no one is infectious at that moment.
 "One or the other."
 This is especially important if anyone attending is high-risk.